craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 > *The central room of the house, securely invisible to the outside, is the Master Bedroom - the domain of Otto Malkovich, while he was a free man.
 In the center of the room, away from the walls, a large comfortable bed is flanked by a series of glass cases and a large wardrobe.
 Pushed against the far wall is a very large table adorned in ornate cloth, candles, and inscription.*

 - **Otto's Safe**
-	- Hidden below the large Bed, an Arcane Safe holds significant valuables, though opening the container would present significant challenge to anyone other than Otto.
+	- Hidden below the large Bed, an Arcane Safe holds significant valuables, though opening the container would present significant challenge to anyone other than Otto (jk lol).
 The contents of the safe include;
-		- 1000 Prosperian Crown (1M sp)
+		- 1000 Prosperian Halo (1M sp)
 		- 6 diamonds worth 2500sp each
 		- Amethyst Spellgem holding 3/3 charges of a *Modify Memory* spell
 		- Otto's Spellknife (reserve 4 spell levels)